learning-zone/nodejs-basics/README.md

 **3.1.
 Execution**

-All the bytecodes generated before are by the interpreter in this final step, hence obtaining the result.
+All the bytecodes generated before are executed by the interpreter in this final step, hence obtaining the result.

 **3.2.
 Optimization**